mehmetsefa2644/AdvCalc/README.txt

 7-$./advcalc input ; #To compile into x86 Assembly Code

---Pseudo Code, Classes and Functions--u
+--Pseudo Code, Classes and Functions-- advcalc
-Source

 	Calculator calc;
 	if argc==2 then